robvandenbrink/Critical-Controls-v7/CC04/README.md

-Critical Control 04
-Scripts in support of CIS Critical Control 04
+Scripts in Support of CIS Critical Controls 04